govtechmy/myds/README.md

 The design foundation for building official Malaysian government websites, MYDS provides beautiful pre-built components which streamline development and ensure consistency.

+# What is a Design System?

+A structured collection of reusable components which adheres to design standards and principles, providing a foundation for digital product development.

 # Getting Started

 ```bash